June 22, 2020

 Independent contractors are usually getting paid per project.
 As an independent contractor, you are considered self-employed and your earnings are subject to self-employment tax.
 Independent contractors usually set their own hours and decide how and when to perform their work.

 To better understand how to properly classify a worker, the IRS has established a three categories test to assess the relationship between the parties: Behavioral Control, Financial Control, and Relationship of the Parties.

 Behavioral control- Who is controlling the worker’s time, work-life, and tools to perform the work?

 Financial control- Does the worker get paid a regular wage amount for a determined period or a flat fee per project?
 Who owns the equipment that the worker is using?
 Can the worker perform work for other businesses as well?

 Relationship of the parties- Is the worker hired to perform services that are outside of the scope of your business?
 Is it a short-term contract?

-Currently, about 40% of the workforce in the US are self-employed.
+Currently, about 40% of the workforce in the US is self-employed.
 Many people are working part-time or taking temporary positions, evolving what we call the gig economy.
 On one hand, this may benefit workers, businesses, and consumers by making work adaptable to the need and demands of the current lifestyle.
-On the other hand, it creates cheaper and more efficient services that may result in workers’ exploitation.
-This situation requiring us to constantly examine the work laws dealing with relationships between workers, businesses, and clients.
+On the other hand, it creates cheaper and more efficient services that may result in workers' exploitation.
+This situation requires us to constantly examine the work laws dealing with relationships between workers, businesses, and clients.